 With a frequency response that is designed to focus on the midrange, the i5 eliminates any of the harsher tones that are often picked up by snare mics.
 This means there’s less work required during the EQ process, which is always a bonus!

-Another aspect of this snare drum mic that stands out is its durable design.
+Another aspect of this snare drum mic that stood out to me is its durable design.
 Considering its very reasonable price tag, Audix has ensured that the i5 can stand up to all of the inevitable wear and tear that occurs in a studio or while performing live.

 The live performance aspect of this mic is where it really shines, though.
 Designed with all of the attributes required to handle live snare sounds, it delivers a crisp and tight tone that sounds excellent through a P.A system.